 Home Depot has used debt to buy back shares.
 The result is a more leveraged balance sheet and a high stock price.
 This great company has a stock price with no margin of safety IMHO.

-For investors trying to decide between Home Depot and Lowe’s (LOW); I would give a slight edge to Lowe’s at current prices.
+For investors trying to decide between Home Depot and Lowe’s (LOW); LOW is the better investment at current prices.

 Type of Investor / Recommendation